 Johnny is extremely self-challenging and exploratory; he is uninhibited by conventional attitudes.
 In his evolution as a notable composer and improviser, he founded the avant-garde jazz metal outfit Scurvy to push the boundaries of traditional sonic territories.
 Scurvy signed to London’s Hi4Head Records and gave Johnny a fiery atmosphere to explore new musical constructions.
 All About Jazz writes: “Saxophonist Johnny Butler’s band Scurvy underscores close relationship between punk rock abandon and the freedom of improvised music while also incorporating ambitious compositional ideals found in both progressive rock and modern jazz.”

 While on tour with Scurvy, Johnny was granted a chance to deeply explore technology as a tool to expand the sonic possibilities of his compositions and performance practice.
-He met his new mentor Todd Reynolds, violinist and Ableton-sponsored Artist, and released his first completely solo saxophone and electronics EP, called SOLO, in 2008: an innovative solo saxophone album recorded in real-time with no overdubs or pre-recorded material.
+He beagn working with Todd Reynolds, violinist and Ableton-sponsored Artist, and released his first completely solo saxophone and electronics EP, called SOLO, in 2008: an innovative solo saxophone album recorded in real-time with no overdubs or pre-recorded material.
 Entrancingly ethereal, SOLO received critical acclaim despite clocking in at a mere 24 minutes.
 Downbeat wrote: “After dabbling with resonances from John Coltrane and Miles Davis and enveloping his processed saxophone sound in cavernous reverb, Brooklyn-based Johnny Butler turns a polyphony of overdubbed horns (triggered by laptop) into Fritz Lang’s Metropolis machine on SOLO.”

 Butler’s second solo saxophone loop-based album Carousel continued to reflect his passion for technology and performance, and was voted “Best of 2013” by Jazz Journalists Association.
 Continually innovative, creating an introspective moody travelogue through the Brooklyn cityscape.
 Carousel clearly demonstrated Johnny Butler’s inclination to expand beyond terrestrial means.